nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Broadly speaking, ContaX consists of an *Address Book* for managing Contacts, and a *Schedule* for managing Appointments.

 ContaX is designed with versatility in mind, so it does not place unnecessarily strict constraints on your inputs.
-It accepts all inputs, even those that may remotely have a chance of being valid.
+It accepts all inputs, even those that remotely have a chance of being valid.
 For more details, see the [Global Input Constraints](#global-input-constraints) section.

 * Table of Contents
 {:toc}